-- A. Eligibility The parent(s)/guardian must secure a student identification number for their child(ren) from any Broward County Public School if not currently registered with Broward County Public Schools to be considered for a Nova school.
+A. Eligibility - The parent(s)/guardian must secure a student identification number for their child(ren) from any Broward County Public School if not currently registered with Broward County Public Schools to be considered for a Nova school.
 Applications will be accepted for requests in kindergarten through twelfth grade for students who meet the entrance requirements of the requested application grade.
 There are no academic eligibility criteria.
-In the case of a student whose special needs require the development of an Individualized Educational Plan (IEP)/504 Plan, eligibility criteria will be in accordance with Section II of this policy.
-The parent(s)/guardian must secure a student identification number for child(ren) from the boundary school, if not currently registered with Broward County Public Schools, to be considered for a Nova school placement. - B. Application Process The first opportunity for all applicants interested in a Nova school for the following school year will be between the first school day of December and the designated February deadline date identified by the Demographics & Student Assignments Department.
+In the case of a student whose special needs require the development of an Individualized Educational Plan (IEP)/504 Plan, eligibility criteria will be in accordance with

+Section II of this policy.
+The parent(s)/guardian must secure a student identification number for child(ren) from the boundary school, if not currently registered with Broward County Public Schools, to be considered for a Nova school placement.

+В. Application Process Applications will be available online at browardschools.com.
+Schools and families will be notified prior to the opening of the application window(s) through a variety of digital, printed, and social media.
+The first opportunity for all applicants interested in a Nova school for the following school year will be between the first school day of December and the designated February deadline date identified by the Demographics & Student Assignments Department.
 Written or online applications must be submitted to the Demographics & Student Assignments Department by the designated application deadline to be considered as an on-time application.
 Where there are more applicants than available seats in a given grade level at a Nova school, the District shall select students for each grade level by a computerized random selection process.